Bank of England Choose Q2D for ‘New Fiver’ Launch

 The new £5 note, featuring Winston Churchill, will go into circulation in September 2016.
 But the real talking point is the polymer composition of the banknote, chosen for its durability, environmental friendliness and counterfeit-resistance qualities.
-The prestigious event, held at Winston Churchill’s ancestral home, sets to herald what will be a new era for UK banknotes.
-This event was the first opportunity to glimpse the pioneering ‘plastic fiver’ up close and personal.
+The prestigious event, held at Winston Churchill’s ancestral home, begins what will be a new era for UK banknotes and was the first opportunity to get a glimpse of the pioneering ‘plastic fiver’ up close and personal.

-A month out from the event, the Bank of England approached Poole-based display company Quadrant2Design, with a brief to create a series of modular exhibition stands befitting of this unique unveiling ceremony, whilst incorporating their own team’s stunning design concepts and striking graphics into the project.
+A month before the event, the Bank of England approached Poole-based exhibition display company Quadrant2Design, with a brief to create a series of modular exhibition stands befitting of this unique unveiling ceremony, whilst incorporating their own team’s stunning design concepts and striking graphics into the project.

 100 % Pre-Build Guarantee Seals the Deal

-The inspiring, (and somewhat imposing), 3D stand design was completed in-house by one of Quadrant2Design’s experiential designers, Elliott Arnold.
-Graphic design was from the Banks experienced in-house design team.
+The inspiring, (and somewhat imposing), 3D stand design was completed in-house by Quadrant2Design’s team, while Graphic design was from the Bank’s experienced in-house design team.

 The experienced events company, using their exclusive ‘seamless-graphics’ Prestige Events System, also handled the printing, finishing and building of the stand.

-Senior Project Manager, Wiebke Carvell, was assigned the challenge of coordinating the whole project from start to finish; a none too small task which involved six on-site installers, plus a graphics and production team.
+Senior Project Manager, Wiebke Carvell, was assigned the challenge of coordinating the whole project from start to finish; a none-too-small task involving six on-site installers and a graphics and production team.

-It’s fair to say that the upcoming unveiling of the innovative new polymer banknote has created something of buzz throughout the UK and the entire Quadrant2Design team were more than a little excited to be involved in this ground-breaking event.
+It’s fair to say that the upcoming unveiling of the innovative new polymer banknote has created something of a buzz throughout the UK and the entire Quadrant2Design team was more than a little excited to be involved in this ground-breaking event.